 Information and application forms (in French for French language assistants and in German for German language assistants) can be downloaded from this page.

-Deadline for application 16 January 2016.
+Deadline for application is 29 February 2016.
 (N.B.
 In your dossier you must include a health certificate and confirmation that your casier judiciaire is clean, so start preparing as soon as possible.)

 NB This application process works for Swiss nationals only.
 If you are a national of another country and would like to participate in this scheme, you will have to contact the relevant agency in your own country.
 See the British Council site for details.